MarkDickinson/shell_scripts/security-audit/README.md

 No Guarantees that these are fit for purpose in your environment.

+YOU SHOULD NEVER RUN UNKNOWN SCRIPTS AS ROOT.
+The collector script needs to run as root so unless you are happy to look through thousands of lines of bash script to make sure it will not damage your machines you should not use this.

 These scripts Check for common security issues _on Linux Servers_ not normally checked on a regular basis by system administrators.
 It is designed for Fedora/CentOS/RHEL servers although with a few exceptions works perfectly well on Debian based servers like Ubuntu and Kali.